objectiv/objectiv.io/docs/docs/tracking/collector/snowplow-pipeline.md

 java -jar igluctl static push --public ./schemas https://iglu.example.com myuuid-abcd-abcd-abcd-abcdef12345
 ```

-### 2. Configure output to push events to Google Cloud Platform / BigQuery or AWS
+### 2. Configure output to push events to the data store
-The Collector can be configured to push events into a Snowplow message queue, using environment
+The Collector can be configured to push events into a Snowplow message queue, using environment variables.
-variables.

-* To send output to GCP/BigQuery, please refer to **[BigQuery](./google-bigquery.md)** for the
+* To send output to GCP/BigQuery, please refer to **[BigQuery instructions](./google-bigquery.md)**.
-  platform-specific instructions.
-* To send output to AWS SQS/Kinesis, please refer to **[AWS](./aws.md)** for the platform-specific
+* To send output to AWS SQS/Kinesis, please refer to **[Amazon S3 instructions](./s3.md)**.
-  instructions.

 ## Background